digitalcrust/digitalcrust-website/content/DigitalCrust.md

 ## [[Approach]]

-DigitalCrust seeks to increas community integration by increasing code-level collaboration among organizations.
-This approach prioritizes lightweight, flexible collaboration around technical goals and has become central to the open-source software community and distributed computational work.
+DigitalCrust seeks to increase community integration by encouraging code-level collaboration among organizations.
+This approach, which prioritizes lightweight, flexible collaboration to achieve cross-cutting technical goals, has become central to the open-source software community but is not yet well developed in academic geoscience.
 This approach will be developed at virtual meetings, workshops, and training events, in coordination with an [[Ecosystem|ecosystem]] of related efforts.